Skip to main content

 Before using the outbound flow, you need:

-1. A Client — with an awsUserName (created in the dashboard or via API)
+1. A Connection (formerly Client) — with an awsUserName, created in the dashboard or via API

 2. A Schema — defining the target data structure

-3. An Outbound Pipeline — with direction: "outbound", linking the client and schema with field mappings
+3. An Outbound Pipeline — with direction: "outbound", linking the connection and schema with field mappings

 4. An API key — user-type key for authentication